nitsch/psmove-pair-win/README.md

 # psmove-pair-win

+**NOTE: This tool's functionality has been integrated into [PS Move API][1]'s `psmovepair` utility which does now fully support every version of Windows from XP up to 10.
+Please use `psmovepair` instead of this tool from now on!**

 A command-line tool for establishing a Bluetooth connection between a PlayStation Move Motion Controller and a Bluetooth radio on Windows.

 To the best of my knowledge, the only tools that manage a painless connection process of the Move on Windows use some kind of custom drivers.
 A lot of people have gotten a Bluetooth connection to work on Windows without these tools, usually in exhausting trial and error sessions.
 But it always seems to be a matter of the correct timing, or the altitude of the sun, or who knows what.